clungu/clungu.github.io/_posts/2020-01-20-On_Cross_Entropy.md

 Tensorflow / Keras uses a different epsilon!

 We were previously using `1e-15` but they choose `1e-7`.
-It is a bit surprinsing that the resulting errors are that large, while the change between them is rather small.
+It is a bit surprising that the resulting errors are that large, while the change between them is rather small.

 Sure, mathematically it make sense that the log of a `10^8` smaller value should result in a bigger error, but from an API point of view, predicting either `1/10^7` or `1/10^15` while the correct answer is `1`, should give pretty close errors.
-These two predictions are after all synonimus to `pure wrong`.
+These two predictions are after all synonymous to `pure wrong`.

-Now, for the question of "why we have 2 values instead of a single one per on a batch_size == 2?" the answer is both suprising and confusing..
+Now, for the question of "why we have 2 values instead of a single one per on a batch_size == 2?" the answer is both surprising and confusing..

 * [`tensorflow.keras.metrics.categorical_crossentropy`](https://github.com/tensorflow/tensorflow/blob/r2.1/tensorflow/python/keras/backend.py#L4443-L4504) is a `function` and only computes the per-sample result (without doing a mean over the results).